 Individuals who are blind or have low vision

 The visitor guide is available in large print and Braille from the lobby information desk.

 Listen to specially trained lecturers give extensive visual descriptions of artwork and participate in discussions about a variety of themes, artists, and exhibitions.
 This online program has limited capacity.
 For more information email [email protected] or call Access Programs at (212) 408-6447.

 A MoMA lecturer and ASL interpreter lead a program for deaf participants in MoMA galleries.

-American Sign Language (ASL) interpretation and CART captioning are available for all public programs with at least three weeks advance notice.
-Please contact firstname.lastname@example.org to schedule these accommodations.
+Automated captioning is available for all online programs.
+American Sign Language (ASL) interpretation and live captioning is available for public programs upon request with two weeks advance notice.
+MoMA will make every effort to provide accommodation for requests made with less than two weeks notice.
+Please contact [email protected] to make a request for these accommodations.